 We rely on third-party software and data in connection with our product development and offerings.
 We depend on the ability of third-party software and data providers to deliver and support reliable products, enhance their current products, develop new products on a timely and cost-effective basis, and respond to emerging industry standards and other technological changes.
 The third-party software and data we use may become obsolete or incompatible with future versions of our products.
 We also monitor our use of third-party software and data to comply with applicable license requirements.
 Despite our efforts, our use of certain third party software and data has been challenged in the past and there can be no assurance that such third parties may not challenge our use in the future, resulting in increased software or data acquisition costs, loss of rights and/or costly legal actions.
-Our business could be materially adversely affected if we are unable to timely or effectively for any reason.
+Our business could be materially adversely affected if we are unable to timely or effectively replace the functionality provided by software or data that becomes unavailable or fails to operate effectively for any reason.
 In addition, our operating costs could increase if license fees for third-party software or data increase or the efforts to incorporate enhancements to third-party or other software or data are substantial.
 Some of these third-party suppliers are also our competitors, increasing the risks noted above.
 If any of these risks materialize, they could have a material adverse effect on our business, financial condition or results of operations.